 - Serve immediately with freshly-shaved parmesan cheese.

-Let the soup cool completely.
-Divide soup into 3 freezer-safe gallon bags.
-Zip them shut, making sure to let all air out of the bag.
+- To freeze, let the soup cool completely.
+Divide into three freezer-safe gallon bags.
+Zip them shut, making sure to remove all of the air.
 Lay flat in the freezer.

-When ready to enjoy, simply break up the soup with your hands while it is still in the bag.
-Add to a saucepan to heat and enjoy!
+- When ready to enjoy, simply break up the soup with your hands while it is still in the bag.
+Add to a saucepan, heat and enjoy.